 While this is an extreme example of a dispute over the division of marital property, anyone enmeshed in divorce proceedings, no matter the size of their net worth, still faces similar decisions.
 In fact, because most people make much less money than Mr. Hamm and Ms. Arnall, the amount they receive in a divorce settlement typically plays a much larger role in their quality of life post-divorce.

-That is why if you are planning to file for divorce in Macomb County you should seek the help of an experienced divorce attorney.
+That is why if you are planning to file for divorce in Macomb County you should seek the help of an experienced divorce attorneys.
 At Iafrate & Salassa, P.C., we have the knowledge and experience to help you get a fair and balanced settlement.
 Please contact us for help at 586-263-1600 or online by clicking here.